 - Interactions with other medications.

 Most of these are related to SSRIs.
-Benzodiazepines may also cause what's known as "dependency," which is when the body adapts to the anxiety drug.
+Benzodiazepines may also cause what is known as ‘dependency’, which is when the body adapts to the anxiety drug.
 Dependency causes two issues.
-First, the medication will generally stop working (aka, "become tolerated") which means that you will need to find a replacement medication.
+First, the medication will generally stop working , as the body gets used to the drug, which means that you will need to find a replacement medication.

 Second, weaning off the drug incorrectly can lead to severe withdrawal symptoms.
 These withdrawal symptoms are not unlike withdrawing from severe alcoholism, and may lead to increased anxiety, depression, psychosis, seizures, hypersensitivity, and possibly suicide.
 Gastrointestinal problems and insomnia are also very common.
 Withdrawal can be extremely dangerous, which is why benzodiazepines often need to be slowly weaned off of over time.